 - burning, soreness, or pain on the scalp

-Preventing an outbreak of scalp psoriasis before it starts is the best way to avoid hair loss.
+Preventing a flare of scalp psoriasis before it starts is the best way to avoid hair loss.

-Proper treatment is crucial to prevention, and a dermatologist can provide medical treatment that can clear up an outbreak quickly before symptoms become severe or cause complications.
+Getting proper treatment is crucial to prevention.
+A dermatologist can provide medical treatment that can ease a flare quickly, before symptoms become severe or cause complications.

 Depending on how severe the symptoms are, a doctor may suggest applying the following treatments to the affected area:

-Psoriasis is a condition that affects the whole body, although symptoms appear on the skin.
-If the symptoms are severe, a doctor may prescribe systemic medications, which a person takes by mouth or injection.
+Psoriasis is a condition that affects the whole body.
+If the symptoms are severe, a doctor

-- biologics, a type of drug that targets specific genes in the body
+- biologics, which are drugs that target specific genes in the body

-- methotrexate, a disease-modifying drug that affects the way the immune system works
+- methotrexate and apremilast, which are both disease-modifying antirheumatic drugs that affect the way the immune system works

 Sometimes, a doctor will prescribe a combination of drugs or treatment types.